1. What to Read

 Thinking, Fast and Slow

 “Thinking Fast and Slow” is a thought-provoking and informative read that delves into the intricacies of human decision-making.
 The book thoroughly examines the cognitive biases and heuristics that shape our thought processes and highlights the importance of critical thinking.
 It is a must-read for anyone interested in understanding the human mind and its decision-making processes.

 “Fooled by Randomness” is a fascinating exploration of the role of chance in life and business.
-The book shows how randomness can play a significant role in determining outcomes and how it can lead to misconceptions about cause and effect.
-A must-read for anyone interested in understanding the complexities of decision-making.
+The book shows how randomness can significantly determine outcomes and lead to misconceptions about cause and effect—a must-read for anyone interested in understanding the complexities of decision-making.

 “The 7 Habits of Highly Effective People” offers a comprehensive approach to attaining effectiveness.
 However, the effectiveness of personal development books can be debated.
 Some find value in their insights and strategies, while others argue they oversimplify complex issues.
-Nevertheless, this book is a classic in the field and worth reading to form your own opinion.
+Nevertheless, this book is a classic and worth reading to form your opinion.

 “Six Frames for Thinking about Information” offers a unique perspective on information processing and its connection to decision-making, utilizing concepts such as “lateral thinking”, “perception”, and “conceptual space”.
 This is a thought-provoking, insightful, albeit concise (and probably quick) read for those looking to improve their information management.

 “Six Thinking Hats” offers a unique approach to problem-solving and decision-making by dividing it into six modes, providing a holistic and effective approach.
 The book is well-written and offers practical implementation examples—a must-read for anyone looking to improve their decision-making skills.

 How to Have Creative Ideas – 62 Exercises to Develop The Mind